Towards Shutdownable Agents: Generalizing Stochastic Choice in RL Agents and LLMs: Discussion, limitations, and future work

-\textbf{The training tax varies across settings.} One possible concern about DReST is that it requires the agent to play out multiple (32 in our case) mini-episodes in observationally-equivalent gridworlds.
+\textbf{The training tax is small.} One possible concern about DReST is that it requires the agent to play out multiple (32 in our case) mini-episodes in observationally-equivalent gridworlds.
 By contrast, default reward functions allow the agent to play out just one mini-episode in each observationally-equivalent gridworld.
-Therefore, default reward functions allow the agent to be placed in a larger number of observationally-distinct gridworlds per unit time.
+Thus, default reward functions allow the agent to be placed in a larger number of observationally-distinct gridworlds per unit time.
 So one might worry that DReST incurs a significant `training tax' relative to default reward functions: significantly increasing the number of environment steps necessary for agents to achieve high \textsc{usefulness}.
-This turns out not to be the case in the deep RL setting.
+This turns out not to be the case in our deep RL experiments.
 Within 10 million environment steps, DReST agents' test \textsc{usefulness} exceeds that of default agents (see Figure \ref{fig:test_scores_over_training}).
-In the LLM setting, DReST agents achieve fairly high \textsc{usefulness} almost as quickly as default agents, but they take significantly longer to achieve maximum \textsc{usefulness} (see Figure \ref{fig:action_freqs_train}).
-Investigating this difference is a priority for future work.
+In our LLM experiment, the comparison is between baseline and DReST-fine-tuned LLMs, so we cannot report a direct training-tax comparison against fine-tuning with a default reward function.
+We note only that one pass over 2{,}048 prompts (with 32 mini-episodes per prompt) sufficed to produce strong \textsc{usefulness}, \textsc{neutrality}, and Neutrality on new tasks, suggesting that DReST fine-tuning is sample-efficient enough for practical use.